ninenines/cowboy/guide/req.md

 also includes the `chunk/2` function which always returns `ok`.

-The final group modifies the Req object, so it always return a new `Req`.
-It includes the following functions: `compact/1`, `delete_resp_header/2`, `set_meta/3`, `set_resp_body/2`, `set_resp_body_fun/{2,3}`, `set_resp_cookie/4`, `set_resp_header/3`.
+The final group modifies the Req object state without performing any immediate operations.
+As these functions can't fail, they always return a new `Req` directly.
+This includes the following functions: `compact/1`, `delete_resp_header/2`, `set_meta/3`, `set_resp_body/2`,
+`set_resp_body_fun/{2,3}`, `set_resp_cookie/4`, `set_resp_header/3`.